ptahdunbar/o11y-as-code-pulumi/instruqt-tracks/o11y-as-code-pulumi-dev/01-getting-started/assignment.md

     In this challenge, you're tasked with
     - configuring your applications with the proper `NEW_RELIC_LICENSE_KEY`
-    - start your applications using docker compose
+    - starting your applications using docker compose
 tabs:
 - title: Terminal
   type: terminal